 The HAW/FH concept

 The first HAW/FH were established around 50 years ago, when they were known as “” (technical colleges).
-These days, many of the HAW/FH have been renamed “Hochschule für Angewandte Wissenschaften” (university of applied sciences).
+These days, there are different designations for these higher education institutions, but the common term "Hochschule für Angewandte Wissenschaften" (university of applied sciences) has become established.
 With their focus on applied research and teaching, Germany’s more than 200 HAW/FH account for an important part of the German higher education and research landscape, alongside the more traditional that concentrate to a greater extent on basic research.
 The strengths of the former include modern conditions for teaching and learning, as well as relatively small class sizes.
 Applicational relevance and an orientation towards vocational requirements are always prioritised.
 Students routinely engage in practical exercises, such as laboratory experiments or work in project groups.
 What is more, or practical tend to be compulsory.

 Courses on offer and eligibility requirements

 Because HAW/FH teach vocational skills, the range of subjects they offer is smaller than that at traditional universities.
-Most are in areas such as technology, engineering, economics, design or the social sciences.
+Most degree courses are in areas such as technology, engineering, economics, design or the social sciences.
 In addition, there are and programmes in the field of healthcare.
 Not only does teaching have a very practical relevance – research does, too: one cornerstone of the HAW/FH concept is the collaboration between the universities and partners in industry.
 Applicants for an HAW/FW professorship have to prove that they have many years of vocational experience.
 This is an advantage for students, as they then profit from the practical knowledge of their tutors, as well as from their personal contacts in industry.

-A is required to enrol at a German HAW/FH.
-In Germany, this could be .
-Certain can likewise secure an applicant a place at an HAW/FH.
-Depending on subject and degree course, applicants will often also need to show that they have completed a preliminary internship, a course of vocational training or a one-year internship in their chosen field.
+A is required to at a German HAW/FH.
+In Germany, this could be the allgemeine Hochschulreife or Abitur, the fachgebundene Hochschulreife or the Fachhochschulreife.
+Certain vocational qualifications (only in German) can likewise secure an applicant a place at an HAW/FH.
+Depending on subject and degree course, applicants will often also need to show that they have completed a preliminary internship, a course of or a one-year internship in their chosen field.